Police and Border Guard Board: Equipment

+Firearms

 Aircraft

 The Police and Border Guard Aviation Group operates fixed and rotary-wing aircraft for the Police and Border Guard Board.
 In total, they operate three helicopters and two airplanes.
 One of the airplanes is equipped for maritime patrol and pollution detection duties.

 Naval fleet

 In 2023, the naval fleet was merged with the Estonian Navy.
 As a result, the Police and Border Guard Board only operates small vessels.